Forensics: DNA

 Gloves

-Gloves can prevent leaving DNA traces on objects that you touch.
+You can wear gloves to avoid leaving DNA on surfaces you touch.

 Used in repressive operations

-During police custody, DNA was collected from the comrades' clothes and from plastic cups[2].
-In one case, only nine hours elapsed between the collection of a DNA trace in custody and the result of its comparison with another trace previously collected.
+When DNA was collected from someone close to Boris during a house raid, only eight and a half hours elapsed between the collection of the DNA trace and the result of its comparison with other traces collected earlier.

 Panico